L-amino-acid oxidase: Hydrogen Peroxide Formation

 Notably, because of its potential in relevant antimicrobial, anti-tumor cell, and/or consumption of amino acids, the interest of researching sv-LAAOs has begun to grow.
 Many authors have investigated the mechanism of antibacterial action of sv-LAAO.
 It is well established that sv-LAAO kills and breaks down bacteria by the H2O2 that is produced as a result of the oxidation reaction occurring in the surrounding environment.

 In one case study, it was reported that the sv-LAAO (isolated from C. durissus cascavella venom) caused the rupture of bacteria membranes while promoting extravasation, or leakage, of plasmatic contents out of the cellular structure.
 They argued that the amount of hydrogen peroxide generated was sufficient to inhibit bacterial growth, and that the ability of the enzyme to bind to bacterial membranes is not important in its antibacterial activity.

+Cytotoxicity and Anticancer Potential

+Snake venom LAAOs exhibit selective cytotoxicity, preferentially inducing cell death in cancerous cells while sparing normal ones.
+This effect is largely mediated by hydrogen peroxide generated during enzymatic catalysis, which induces mitochondrial depolarization, DNA fragmentation, and apoptosis.
+LAAOs from various snake species, including Bothrops atrox and Cerastes cerastes, have shown potent activity against melanoma, breast, and neuronal cancer cells in vitro, with EC50 values in the low micromolar range.
+The enzyme's selectivity and ability to modulate apoptotic pathways suggest promising applications in anticancer drug development.

 Disease Relevance

 Cardiovascular Disease

 Cardiovascular disease can present itself in many different forms, from cardiomyopathy to peripheral arterial disease, and heart disease remains a key threat to human health.
 While there are means of therapy to both prevent and cure cardiovascular diseases, many drugs are unavailable for clinical use due to severe side effects in addition to high toxicity levels.
 However, in the past decade, sv-LAAOs have shown promise in affecting platelet aggregation.
 It has been proposed that hydrogen peroxide is considered to play a significant role regarding the enzymes ability to both cause and prevent this platelet aggregation.
 With this knowledge, it appears that sv-LAAOs could be evaluated as a potential cardiovascular disease therapeutic because of their biological potency.